mavaddat/docker-dev/docs/faqs.md

 Each version of PHP can have it's own CRON's.

-1. Simply create a file called `custom_crontab` in the PHP directory of your choice (eg. `/php/74/custom_crontab`).
+1. Simply create a file called `custom_crontab` in the PHP directory of your choice (e.g., `/php/74/custom_crontab`).
 Add your CRON's to this script.
 1. Rebuild that PHP container: `docker compose build php74-fpm`
 1. And start it up: `docker compose up -d`